Intelligent Document Processing meaning

 Semi-structured documents have some structure.
-For example, vendor invoices tend to have similar information but are often arranged differently (based on their practices).
+For example, purchase orders or vendor invoices tend to have similar information but are often arranged differently (based on their practices).
 Here, the IDP solutions must include a contextual understanding of the subject.

 Unstructured documents have data without any associated key value.
-For instance, date or email addresses may be printed or written without an identifier such as “date” or “email”.
+For instance, date or email addresses may be printed or written without identifiers such as “date” or “email.”

 In the final step in the classification process, the IDP must identify the document type.
 For this, you must build data (unique to the business) into the document processing solution.

 Based on this bank of information, the documents (bank statements, invoices, courier notes, shipping labels, etc.) are easily classified and queued up for the extraction process.

 Let’s look at how intelligent data processing solutions accomplishes it.
 Firstly, data extraction involves isolating values placed against key identifiers in any document.
 Then, you must pull the line items sitting inside the table format.

 - Employing OCR: